On average, there are over 6 million car crashes in the United States every year.

-And regrettably, according to the Association for Safe International Road Travel, over a million people lose their lives each year to auto accidents all over the world.
+Regrettably, according to the Association for Safe International Road Travel, over a million people lose their lives each year to auto accidents all over the world.
+Some of the most common causes of car accidents include:

 Driving under the influence of alcohol or drugs is one of the most common causes of car accidents.
 No one should sit behind the wheel after they’ve been drinking or using drugs—even if they’re prescription drugs.
 Driving after drinking, even if it’s just one or two (often referred to as buzzed driving) is never worth the risk of a DUI charge (which can be a felony in some cases) or injuring yourself or another motorist or pedestrian.